 Assembly of Degree Candidates

-to the staging area.
-The procession begins at 8:30 a.m.
-(In the event of inclement
+and procession to the staging area.
+The procession must begin at 9:00 a.m.
+(In the event of inclement weather, degree

-weather, degree candidates will assemble in Burr Gymnasium, with no
+candidates will assemble in Burr Gymnasium, with no academic procession.)

 Conferring of Degrees

 the order and solemnity of the proceedings.
 It is a courtesy owed to fellow students and guests.

 Events for All Degree Candidates

 Thursday, May 7

 Armour J. Blackburn University Center Ballroom

 All Degree Candidates and Families